 Your affidavit will be more believable if you can explain that this is a continuation of a past relationship.
-As an added benefit, personal meetings before the marriage help show that the marriage is at real (bona fide).
-To avoid a finding that you are trying to commit immigration fraud, your credibility (believability) is key, so details and documentary evidence are all important.
+As an added benefit, personal meetings before the marriage help show that the marriage is real (bona fide) and not a sham to get a green card.
+To avoid a finding that you are trying to commit immigration marriage fraud, your credibility (believability) is key.
+Thus details and documentary evidence are all important.

 If you've had a child together, that's a good indication that you have had sexual relations in the past.
-Nevertheless, U.S. immigration authorities will look only to the time period AFTER the wedding in making its determination as to whether the consummation requirement has been met.
-Children conceived before the marriage basically don't count for purposes of the consummation requirement.
+Nevertheless, because U.S. immigration authorities will look only to the time period AFTER the wedding in making its determination as to whether the consummation requirement has been met, children conceived before the marriage basically don't count for this purpose.

 If travel would be difficult for one of you at this time, your better option might be to apply for a K-1 fiancé visa.
 This would allow the non-citizen to enter the U.S. for a 90-day stay, during which time you would get married, after which you could apply for a green card.

-It’s true that the immigrant would have to wait a little longer after entering the U.S. to start working—getting a work permit based on a fiancé visa can take weeks or months.
+One disadvantage to this strategy is that the immigrant would have to wait a little longer after entering the U.S. to start working—getting a work permit based on a K-1 fiancé visa can take weeks or months.
 After the marriage takes place, you'll need to submit the paperwork for adjustment of status (a green card), which will include another application for a work permit.
-But if you time things right and do some advance planning, this shouldn’t take terribly long.
+But if you time things right and do some advance planning, this shouldn't take terribly long.